May 13 – November 26

-For the Swiss Pavilion at the 57th Venice Biennale, Carol Bove will create an installation that responds to the late figurative work of Alberto Giacometti.
+For the Swiss Pavilion at the 57th Venice Biennale, Carol Bove has created an installation in response to the late figurative work of Alberto Giacometti.
 Curated by Philipp Kaiser, the Pavilion exhibition Women of Venice also features the work of the artist duo Teresa Hubbard / Alexander Birchler.

 Bove’s installation, which spans an indoor and outdoor space, comprises nine steel sculptures including a "collage sculpture," seven bright cyan colored columnar structures, and a white glyph work.

 Interviewed for Apollo magazine, the artist described how Giacometti's work has influenced her own: "He's one of my favorite artists, so it was insightful for Philipp to choose me because I don't always think it's so explicit in my work…I've been thinking about Giacometti a lot as somebody who has an interesting sense of the space between objects, or the suggested space around objects…"

 Offering a unique glimpse into her studio, Polka Dots explores the process and work of Carol Bove.